Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ---

-This work was done as part of the *Introduction to Linear and Non-Linear Optimization* course of the Department of Digital Systems at the University of Peloponnese.
+📚 This work was done as part of the *Introduction to Linear and Non-Linear Optimization* course 🧮 of the **Department of Digital Systems** 💻 at the **University of Peloponnese** 🏛️.

 ---

-There are two presentations in two different languages:
+📝 There are two presentations in two different languages:
 1) In *English* 🚇💂🏼‍♀️☎️
 2) In *Greek* 🏛🏺🧿